stylerw/usingpraat/usingpraat.md

 \vspace{0.5cm}

 Note that you also have the option to use *Objects -> Combine -> Concatenate recoverably*, which works identically to *Concatenate*, but also creates a 'TextGrid chain' annotation showing the extent of each file within the chain file, which can be useful to later split the files back up.  *Objects -> Combine -> Concatenate with overlap...* performs the concatenation, specifying that the last N seconds of the first file should overlap the first N seconds of the second (which can be useful if, for instance, both words have 50ms of silence, but you want a 25ms inter-stimulus interval).
 But if you're attempting to combine the sounds, you should instead refer to...

+### Concatenating 'LongSound' files

+When you read in a file as a LongSound, you lose access to the above method.
+Instead, to concatenate LongSounds, you'll effectively 'save them together' and read them back in after.
+To do this...

+1. Load both Sound A and Sound B into the objects window of Praat **such that Sound A is imported first**
+	* If the sounds are already loaded such that B is first, use *Copy...* to make a new Sound B lower in the objects window
+2. Ensure that the files contain the desired amount of empty space to either side of each word (as the entire files, silence and all, will be stitched together).
+3. Select Sound A
+4. Select Sound B
+5. *Objects -> Save -> Save as WAV file*
+6. Enter the desired filename and location for the resulting, concatenated file
+7. Save
+8. Read the concatenated sound file back in from the location you saved above.

+There is a 'Concatenate' button when you've selected two LongSounds, but it just tells you to do the above.

 ## Combining Sounds